owais-nawaz/Human-Emotions-Detection/README.md

 # Human-Emotions-Detection
-A Computer Vision project which predicts the emotions of humans based on their images.
+The Human Emotions Detection project leverages advanced computer vision and deep learning techniques to identify human emotions from images.
+Utilizing a robust combination of TensorFlow, OpenCV, and other essential libraries, this project aims to accurately classify emotions such as anger, happiness, and sadness based on facial expressions in images.